-- Ask Around: The best recommendations come from people you trust.
+The best recommendations for a great contractor come from people you trust, whether it is your best friend or a respected interior designer.
 U.S. News & World Report writer Teresa Mears suggests contacting friends and family members to ask if they have a particular contractor that they’ve used and would recommend.
 Did their gourmet kitchen project end on time?
 How high-quality is the craftsmanship of their bathroom cabinets?
 If someone you know and trust is happy with the results of their project and the speed at which it was completed, chances are that you will be too.

-- Do your research: Before you get started with a serious renovation, check your expectations at the door.
-Conduct research online and over the phone to determine what a reasonable price (including parts and labor) will be for your reno project.
+Before you get started with a serious renovation, check your expectations at the door.
+Conduct research online and over the phone to determine what a reasonable price (including parts and labor) will be for your home redo.
 Be sure to ask for estimates on project duration as well as pricing, so you can start with realistic expectations of the time and money involved in it.

-- Look at the Stars: When it comes to online reviews, it’s best to look at the big picture.
-Check out sites such as Yelp and HomeAdvisor.com for consumer feedback on local contractors and repair companies.
+When it comes to online reviews, it’s best to look at the big picture.
+Check out sites such as Yelp and HomeAdvisor.com for consumer feedback on good contractors in your area.
 While some reviewers may be company shills doling out 5-star ratings like gumdrops, or net “trolls” hoping to tank the competition with poor ratings, the overall online rating for a company can give you a good idea what to expect.
 Look for sincere, well-written reviews that document a particular project with specifics on timeline, work ethic and satisfaction.